tatethurston/nextjs-routes/README.md

 ## What if I need a runtime?

-There are some cases where you may want to generate a type safe pathname from a `Route` object, such as `fetch`ing from an API route or serving type safe redirects from `getServerSideProps`.
+There are some cases where you may want to generate a type safe path from a `Route` object, such as when `fetch`ing from an API route or serving redirects from `getServerSideProps`.
 These accept `strings` instead of the `Route` object that `Link` and `useRouter` accept.
-This requires a small amount of runtime code instead of a type only solution.
+Because these do not perform the same string interpolation for dynamic routes, runtime code is required instead of a type only solution.

 For these cases, you can use `route` from `nextjs-routes`: